gitmichaelqiu/OptClick/README.md

 - [HotKey by @soffes](https://github.com/soffes/HotKey)

-Thanks all these wonderful authors!
+Many thanks to all of these wonderful developers!

 ## ⭐ Support This Project